-In its 2015 'Review of the Designs System' in Australia, the former Advisory Council on Intellectual Property (ACIP) recommended the introduction of a grace period of six months before the filing date, together with a prior user defence.
+In its 2015 'Review of the Designs System' in Australia, the former Advisory Council on Intellectual Property (ACIP) recommended (Recommendation 12) the introduction of a grace period of six months before the filing date, together with a prior user defence.
 The government accepted the recommendation in May 2016, noting the length of the grace period and requirement for an applicant to declare any disclosures at the time of filing will be determined at a later stage following further stakeholder consultation and development of international norms.

 Currently under section 15 of the Designs Act 2003 a design is registrable if it is new and distinctive when compared to the prior art base for the design as it existed before the priority date of the design.
 The prior art base for a design consists of designs publicly used in Australia and designs published in a document within or outside Australia.